Prem-Kumar-Dev/SIHMain2025/readme.md

 -----

-# AI-Powered Train Traffic Control for Indian Railways

 ## 1\.
 Project Overview

 This project aims to develop an intelligent Decision Support System (DSS) to maximize section throughput and optimize train traffic control for Indian Railways.
 The current system relies heavily on the manual, experience-based decisions of Section Controllers, which is becoming increasingly insufficient due to rising traffic density and network complexity.[1, 2]

-This AI-powered system will transition the paradigm from manual and reactive control to a data-driven, predictive, and optimized framework.
-It will assist controllers by providing real-time predictions, identifying potential conflicts, and recommending optimal, conflict-free schedules to enhance efficiency, safety, and punctuality.[1, 3]

 ## 2\.
 System Architecture

 The system is designed with a modular, multi-layered architecture.
 The core philosophy is **augmented intelligence**, where the AI assists the human controller, who retains final authority.[4, 5, 6]

-The architecture consists of four primary layers:

 1.  **Data Ingestion & Integration Layer**: The system's sensory interface.
 It connects to various railway data sources, cleans and standardizes the data, and feeds it into the system.[7, 8, 9, 10, 11]
 2.  **Digital Twin & Simulation Environment**: The heart of the system.
 It maintains a high-fidelity, real-time virtual model of the railway network.
 This serves as the single source of truth for the AI and a sandbox for "what-if" analysis.[8, 12, 13, 14]